jlems/inventWithPython/README.md

+#Invent with Python
-#Making games with python following the book Invent With Python
+Making games with python following the book Invent With Python